gerlacdt/gerlacdt.github.io/hugo/blog/content/posts/unit-testing.md

 #### Final words

-You made it, it was a long read.
+I know some presented traits are idealistic.
+Ideals are often hard or even impossible to achieve.
+Nevertheless these "ideals" should serve you as a guide star.
 I hope you gained some new insights and understand that good unit tests play a crucial part for a successful software project.
 Especially identifying good and bad tests is important, so you do not fall into the trap of brittle or flaky tests.
 Eventually tests exist to make the life of developers easier.
 When tests do not increase productivity, confidence and code quality, they failed their purpose.
-Chasing a 100% code coverage is also nonsense.
-As long developers feel confident about their code base and major refactorings are done regularly everything is fine.
+I also hope that i could eliminate some fallacies about mocking or that chasing a 100% code coverage is nonsense.
+As long developers feel confident about their codebase and refactorings are done regularly everything is fine.